MicrochipTech/PIC32CXBZ2_WBZ45x_ZIGBEE_BLE_BRIDGE/README.md

 - Reset the other Zigbee devices to join into this network.
 - Once the network is established Extended light and Multisensor devices will start reporting their attribute values to Combined interface as shown in the video.
-- The Extende Light can be switched ON or OFF by issuing an onOff command from the CI as shown below.
+- The Extended Light can be switched ON or OFF by issuing an onOff command from the CI as shown below.

 ![](Docs/zigbee-ble.gif)